🍽️ Fish Guide

 Is all fish safe on a low-histamine diet? +

-Only if it is ultra-fresh or flash-frozen.
-Aged, dried, smoked, or poorly stored fish becomes very high in histamine.
+Generally only if it is ultra-fresh or flash-frozen.
+Aged, dried, smoked, or poorly stored fish tends to become much higher in histamine.

 Does cooking make old fish safe? +

-No. Histamine is heat-stable.
-If it formed before cooking, it will remain in the food regardless of the temperature used.
+Not really.
+Histamine is heat-stable, so if it formed before cooking, it will generally remain in the food regardless of the temperature used.

 Why is frozen fish often safer than fresh fish? +

-Because fresh fish in a store has often been dead for several days, while flash-frozen fish was processed minutes after being caught.
+Because fresh fish in a store has often been dead for several days, while flash-frozen fish is typically processed within minutes of being caught.

 Some people find these options helpful